ssMMiles/discord-interactions/README.md

 Easily create and manage your application's commands with helpers based on [@discord.js/builders](https://github.com/discordjs/discord.js/tree/main/packages/builders/), then just pass along incoming requests from your webserver of choice to start responding to them.

-Maintaining state information in the `custom_id` field of components is supported, as well as an external cache (Redis recommended) to store larger data.

 **Still a work in progress.**

 <div align="center">